Emmotes/ic_spoilers/docs/imoen.md

 <br />

 **Perseverance (Level: 60)**
-> Any time any Champion's Favored Foe appears or is defeated, Imoen increases the effect of Optimism by `$(amount)%`, stacking multiplicatively and then applying multiplicatively.
+> Any time any Champion's Favored Foe appears or is defeated, Imoen increases the effect of Optimism by `$(not_buffed amount)%`, stacking multiplicatively and then applying multiplicatively.
 Stacks up to `$(max_stacks)` times.
 Stacks are reset each time the Champions change areas.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>